 MCERA submitted a Voluntary Correction Program (VCP) filing with the IRS, stating that it recognized and posted excess earnings of \$9.6 million, for fiscal years ending June 30, 2004 through 2006 that may not have been fully consistent with Government Code Section 31529.4 and/or IRC Section 401(h).
-The residual amount of excess earnings recognized and posted over this time period has been classified as "Undesignated reserves" and was \$658,654 at June 30, 2013.
-The excess earnings postings are being reviewed by tax counsel, actuary, and an accounting firm to develop findings and recommendations for submission to the IRS.
-The IRS review on issues common to retirement systems such as MCERA that are maintained under the County Employees' Retirement Law of 1937 has begun.
-The IRS review, including any issues specific to MCERA, is expected to be completed sometime in calendar year 2014.
+The excess earnings postings were reviewed by tax counsel, an actuary and an accounting firm to develop findings and recommendations for submission to the IRS.
+A favorable determination letter and compliance statement was issued by the IRS to MCERA on January 29, 2014.
+MCERA worked with tax counsel to implement corrective actions and adopt appropriate model regulations.
+In line with the recommended actions, approximately \$8.95 million were added to the UAAL and are being collected over the remaining 25 years of the UAAL amortization schedule, and the residual amount of excess earnings, totaling \$658,654, previously classified as undesignated reserves, was credited to employer reserves as of June 30, 2014.